OliLay/pifus/lwip/custom/README.md

 # Custom (benchmark and pifus)

 ## Structure
-- `Benchmark` folder contains example applications and benchmarks for assessing functionality / performance of lwIP and `pifus`
+- `benchmark` folder contains example applications and benchmarks for assessing functionality / performance of lwIP and `pifus`
-- `pifus` folder consists of the code for the binary that contains `lwip` and the stack-side API for `pifus`
+- `stack` folder consists of the code stack-side of `pifus`

 ## Build
 Build via toplevel (`lwip` folder), see instructions there